You made a good decision choosing OpenAthens, now let's get you off to a great start.

 Passwords - allowing the users to choose their own passwords (a setting called activation) is the default and recommended approach for best security and it also gives you a handy list of users that have not yet started using their accounts.

-Automatic deletion - there is a setting under account preferences that allows you to control how long after the expire the accounts will be automatically deleted.
+Automatic deletion - there is a setting under account preferences that allows you to control how long expired accounts can remain expired before they are automatically deleted.
 There are similar settings under domain preferences for deleting accounts that have not been activated.

 Personal data - OpenAthens only needs a name and an email address to create an account for a user.
 It has the facility to store more, however it is good practice to not store any of your users' personal data that you do not need.